Skip navigation

 • Low blood pressure

-After your procedure, your team will discuss your test results with you.
-If you have severe blockages or narrowing, you may need treatment such as an angioplasty or stent.
+If you have severe blockages or narrowing, you may require further treatment such as an angioplasty or stent.
 If you do not have severe blockages, your physician may prescribe a blood thinner to prevent blood clots.

 Find Care at Catholic Health